MSHA awards $1,000,000 in Brookwood-Sago mine safety grants

 All grantees, including faith-based organizations, will be subject to applicable Federal laws and regulations (including provisions of appropriations law) and applicable Office of Management and Budget (OMB) Circulars.
 The grant(s) awarded under this competitive grant program will be subject to the following administrative standards and provisions, if applicable:

-29 CFR part 93, Restrictions on Lobbying.
+- 29 CFR Part 93, New restrictions on lobbying.

 Applicants, for coordination with States, please use this link.